pytorch/tutorials/prototype_source/max_autotune_on_CPU_tutorial.rst

 When running the above code snippet, you will see the autotuning result (the performance numbers are for demonstration purposes).
-In this case, CPP template outperforms ATen kernel so that it will be selected.
+In this example, C++ template outperforms ATen kernel so that it will be selected.

 .. code:: shell